mathieukapfer/trainingCpp/README.md

     - `override`: forbidden the overload
     - `final`: forbidden derivation

-### Move
+### Usages

-C++11 provide the move constructor and move assignment operator

-#### declaration and explicite call
-Hereafter is how the declaration looks like and when it is used (note that the 'move' implementation are not effective here)
+Have a look on when each canonical method is called (note that the implementations are not effective here, but just a log is print)

 <table>
   <tr>